Joel K. Gustafson

-Formerly, Gustafson was a Gov. Bush appointee (2010 - 2016) to North Broward Hospital District Commissioner and became Chair and Vice Chair, he was Chair of the Broward Alliance, a Board Member of the Florida Chamber, Co-Chair of the Host Committee of two Super Bowls (1995 and 1999) and one Breeder’s Cup (1999), Host Committee Whitbread Race(Around the World Sailing) in 1998 and he served on the Orange Bowl Committee.
+Formerly, Gustafson was a Gov. Bush appointee (2010 - 2016) to North Broward Hospital District Commissioner and became chair and Vice Chair, he was Chair of the Broward Alliance, a board member of the Florida Chamber, Co-chair of the Host Committee of two Super Bowls (1995 and 1999) and one Breeder's Cup (1999), Host Committee Whitbread Race(Around the World Sailing) in 1998 and he served on the Orange Bowl Committee.
 In 1995 Gustafson was a key facilitator for Mickey Markoff's Air & Sea Show along Fort Lauderdale Beach.
 Gustafson was key pro bono attorney in working with Broward County to develop Broward's Cooperative Feeding Program's kitchen located on Broward Blvd, the kitchen named in his honor.
-He is currently a Board Member of Henderson Mental Health Center.
+He is currently a board member of Henderson Mental Health Center.
 Commissioner Gustafson is a retired attorney in Fort Lauderdale.
 Prior to retirement, he was with the firm Holland and Knight, LLP.
 He was the senior partner in the law firm Gustafson, Stephens, Ferris, Forman and Hall.
-He served as District Director to U.S. Representative E. Clay Shaw, Jr., from 2002 to 2007.
+He served as district director to U.S. Representative E. Clay Shaw Jr., from 2002 to 2007.
 Prior to his position with the U.S. Congress, he was appointed to the Florida Commission on Ethics by four separate Governors (Bob Graham, Lawton Chiles, Jeb Bush and Charlie Crist) between 1978 and 2004.
 In 1976, he was President Gerald Ford's campaign manager for Broward County.
 In 1974, he received a presidential appointment to the National Highway Safety Advisory Committee to the U.S. Department of Transportation.

+Gustafson died on August 31, 2021, at the age of 84, in Fort Lauderdale.